timHau/Ascii-Renderer/README.md

-# Ray Marching on your Terminal
+# Ray Marching in your Terminal

 Learning Ray Marching and having fun